 While you can do this, the internal Music Finder capabilities are not very efficient if you want to make a large number of changes.
 But there are external PC utilities that help enormously in maintaining your Music Finder database.
 MusicFinderView, written by Michel Bedesem, is one of these utilities.
 In this lession, I will discuss the basic features of MusicFinderView with notes derived from the MusicFinderView manual.
 Jorgen Sorenson's Music Finder File Manager (see below) can also be used to edit MFDs on your PC.

-- MusicFinderView can convert Music Finder files from one instrument to another.
+- Convert music finder files from one instrument to another.
 For example, you can make a PSR-3000 file from a Tyros 2 file.
-Edit and Replace functions may be used to select styles that exist in the target instrument.
+Edit and Replace functions may be used to select styles which exist in the target instrument.

 - Tyros 1, 2, 3, 4, and 5;